zer0relm/cs262/Lab09/README.md

 The domain of application is the Monopoly database and only the read players API endpoint is implemented.

+#### Deployment Instructions

 See the code for detailed descriptions of the functionality; to install and configure the system, do the following.

 1. Create a new Google App Engine Project according to these instructions: